How to lodge for transfer duty

 - with a registered self assessor.

-Note that, although they can stamp documents, registered self assessors are not OSR agents and may charge you a fee for their services.
+Although they can stamp documents, registered self assessors are not OSR agents and may charge you a fee for their services.

 The assessing and stamping process for documents lodged with us directly follows 4 basic steps: